vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/02-architectural-problems.md

 Allowing the domain logic to bleed into our application layer undermines the value of encapsulating all of the business rules into a single area of the codebase.

-It becomes hard to find those rules as they're scattered amongst handlers and entities, and the access and manipulation of those entities can quickly become inconsistent.
+It becomes hard to find those rules as they're scattered amongst handlers and entities, and working with those entities can quickly become inconsistent.

  -->